|

 with Marta Jovanović and Anja Foerschner

-This course focuses on an exploration of transgression in performance art.
-Through theory, discussion of case studies and optional practical exercises, participants are introduced to modes of transgression but – even more importantly – are guided to develop an informed understanding of what transgression – bodily, socially, culturally – means and the political magnitude it can carry.
+This course explores the transformative power of transgression in performance art.
+Through theoretical inquiry, discussion of case studies and practical exercises, participants are introduced to diverse modes and meanings of transgression - both explicit but also implicit.
+The course guides participants a deeper understanding of transgression in its physical, mental, social, and political dimensions, and examines the profound political weight it can carry.

 DATES: November 3-24, 2025; Mondays 6-8PM CET